AmaanP314/youtube-data/README.md

     ```
 2. Access the application at `http://localhost:5000`.

+## Webpage

+Check out the live project: [YouTube Data Analysis](https://youtube-data-analysis-n32d.onrender.com)

+### Note
+- The website is hosted on Render, so the initial load time may take 30 seconds to 1 minute.
+- The live demo does not include the implementation of the MySQL database.
+Due to cost considerations, database integration is not enabled on the free hosting tier.

 ## Usage
 1. Enter a query, sort criteria, and maximum results in the search form.
 2. View search results, visualizations, and stored data.